zentrope/blog.ftbb/resources/posts/008-clean-room-development.md

  - How to decouple?
 Look to the data.
  - State data vs event data (moments lost like tears in the rain vs the eternal).
  - Injecting your dependencies.
-Is that a euphamism?
+Is that a euphemism?
- - Turing complete config langage.
+ - Turing complete config language.
 No!
  - "All you get is English."
  - If all you have to spec components is English, components have got to be simple.